Bruce Arena: Return to the national team

 On November 22, 2016, Arena was appointed as coach of the United States national team for the second time, replacing Jürgen Klinsmann after two disastrous losses in the first two matches of Hex qualifying round for the 2018 World Cup.
 On March 25, 2017, Arena led the USMNT to a trouncing 6–0 win over Honduras, followed by a 1–1 draw with Panama.
 On June 9, Arena led the USMNT to an important 2–0 win in a qualifying match against Trinidad and Tobago, followed by the USMNT's 3rd ever WCQ draw at Estadio Azteca against Mexico.
-In July, the U.S. won the 2017 CONCACAF Gold Cup 2–1 over Jamaica.
-Arena's team fell 0–2 to Costa Rica on September 1, but he coached the team to an impressive 4–0 rout of Panama on October 6 to get back into the qualifying third-place spot during the fifth round.
+The team had a 14-match unbeaten streak leading up to the Gold Cup, the best streak in the team's history.
+During a pause in World Cup Qualification, Arena's squad won the 2017 CONCACAF Gold Cup with a 2–1 win over Jamaica in the Finals.
+Arena's team returned to World Cup Qualification and lost 2–0 to Costa Rica on September 1.
+The US team bounced back with an impressive 4–0 rout of Panama on October 6 to get back into the qualifying third-place spot during the fifth round.

-On October 10, the U.S. men's national team needed a draw against Trinidad and Tobago to qualify for the 2018 FIFA World Cup in Russia.
+On October 10, the final day of qualification, the USMNT needed a draw against Trinidad and Tobago to qualify for the 2018 FIFA World Cup in Russia.
 The U.S. were heavy favorites coming in as Trinidad and Tobago had lost six straight games, but the team fell into a 0–2 hole with an Omar Gonzalez own-goal and an Alvin Jones goal.
 While Christian Pulisic pulled one back, the U.S. could not score again and lost to Trinidad and Tobago 1–2.
 With this loss, along with both Panama and Honduras beating their opponents, the U.S. fell to fifth place in the CONCACAF region's final qualifying round and failed to qualify for the FIFA World Cup for the first time since 1986.
-Three days after the team failed to qualify, Arena resigned from his position as men's national team head coach.
+Three days after the team's failure to qualify, Arena resigned from his position as men's national team head coach.
 He said, "We have no excuses, we failed today.
 We should have walked off this field with at least a point."